 - Sharing acknowledgments and highlights of the event.

 Management of invitations on behalf of the Federation and partners

-Before the event, the FFB collects the guests list for each of its partners and sets the participation rights of each of them.
+Before the event, the FFB collects the guestlist for each of its partners and sets the participation rights of each of them.
 Some are only allowed to attend the qualifying phases, others may also get invited to the final.
-Some are allowed to come several days, others only once.
-Finally, some have the right to come accompanied, especially for the qualifying phases and during week days.
+Some are allowed to come for several days, others only once.
+Finally, some have the right to come accompanied, especially for the qualifying phases and during weekdays.